 Nuro: The Last-Mile Autonomous Delivery Robot

 Nuro is a last-mile autonomous delivery vehicle.
 They were ranked the #2 startup in the US by Forbes in 2022.
-Unfortunately, the details of my work at Nuro are confidential.
+Unfortunately, the details of my work at Nuro are confidential, so I won't be sharing any case studies here.
 However, I worked on several projects across different internal and external organizations.

 My Work At Nuro